microsoft/pxt/tests/compile-test/lang-test0/README-codegen.md

 ### `tests/thumb-test/cases/ifacebaseline.ts`

 The dispatch counterpart.
-Two classes implement one interface; the program does repeated checked field loads of a single field, repeated interface-dispatched calls of a single method, repeated object-literal stores of a single key, an overridden `toString`, and a typed index signature -- each repeated enough times to cross a plausible count gate.
+Two classes implement one interface; the program does repeated interface-typed reads of a single field, repeated interface-dispatched calls of a single method, repeated object-literal stores of a single key, an overridden `toString`, and a typed index signature -- each repeated enough times to cross a plausible count gate.
 Everything feeds a module-level accumulator.